cristianbuse/VBA-FastDictionary/Implementation.md

 #End If
 End Sub
 ```
-when the code stops execution on the ```Stop``` line we get something like this in the Locals window:
+when the code stops execution on the ```Stop``` line, we get something like this in the Locals window:
 ![image](https://github.com/cristianbuse/VBA-FastDictionary/assets/23198997/29877199-25ba-463e-b275-c29318cd9063)

 What we see is that compare mode is set to 0 or ```vbBinaryCompare``` (by default) and the hash table size is 1201.
 All hashes are apparently applied a ```Hash Mod 1201``` before ```HashVal``` returns: